 Cups and Saucers- Why not take your guests for a thrill ride after the ceremony with a ride on the teacups?
 Very fitting!

-Sweet cart- If you decide to offer your guests a sweet treat, perhaps something heat shaped might work well like some Haribo hearts for instance.
+Sweet cart- If you decide to offer your guests a sweet treat, perhaps something heart shaped would befit the theme.

-Flamingos and cats- There's scope here to accent your venue with ornaments, get people to dress up or even include the vivid pinks of these iconic characters in your colour theme.
+Flamingos and cats- There's scope here to accent your venue with ornaments, get people to dress up in a photo booth or even include the vivid pinks of these iconic characters in your colour theme.

-Giant chess- Could you choose a venue that has one of these already or hire one out for your big day?
-If not you could put the normal sized version on the tables to entertain your guests.
+Giant chess- You could choose a venue that has one of these already or hire one out for your big day.
+If you can't find either- another option would be to put the normal sized version on the tables to entertain your guests.

 Croquet- Why not go all out and have a game of croquet for your guests?
 It's very unlikely it's been done before by someone in your circle of friends and family!